Skip to content

 How Many Types Of Scaffolding Are There?

 In total, there are 17 different types of scaffolding.
 Each type is constructed using different materials, with wood and steel being the most commonly used.
-Steel is generally preferred for scaffolding due to its durability and enhanced safety features, despite its higher cost.

 What Is The Most Common Type Of Scaffolding?